yokosogithub/GeoGit/doc/manpages/source/add.rst

 *******

 -n, --dry-run   Don't actually add the feature(s), just show what would happen if add were performed.

+-u --update 	Only add features that have already been tracked.

 SEE ALSO
 ********